Surge Protection Device vs. Surge Protector

 SPDs function by using internal components—such as metal oxide varistors (MOVs), gas discharge tubes (GDTs), or silicon avalanche diodes (SADs)—to divert surges to ground before they reach sensitive equipment.
 Some models are modular, allowing replacement of worn components without dismantling the entire unit.
 Indicators or remote signaling features are often included to communicate operational status.

-Inside the surge protection device
+inside surge protection device MOV components

 Figure 2 – Inside the surge protection device